Ford Mustang Mach-E: Potent GT arrives to top the range

 Ford's Tesla-tackling Mustang Mach-E has arrived in the UK and is now available to order – including the potent range-topping GT model.

 Here’s everything you need to know about the Mustang Mach-E including features, specs, ranges and leasing plans.

-Aiming to bring the Pony into the electric age by utilising the famed Mustang name as a sub-brand, the Mustang Mach-E will offer up to 370 miles of range on top of 830Nm of torque ensuring it is thrilling as well as practical.
+Aiming to bring the Pony into the electric age by utilising the famed Mustang name as a sub-brand, the Mustang Mach-E is a potent EV that comes in a range of power options and trims.
+It can offer up to 370 miles in range, up to 467hp and rear or all-wheel drive.

 The exterior certainly looks like an evolution of a Mustang.
 It features the same elongated front end, while the rear appears to borrow the lighting design of the iconic two-door.
 With a longer wheelbase, the SUV also follows the current trend for unique door handles, with buttons on the B and C-pillars to open them.